clicktrend/erpnext_docker_scripts/README.md

 scripts/setup.sh
 ```

 `.configs` directory will be created.
 Most files will be created inside this directory in the next steps.
+Project `frappe_docker`
+will be cloned into `.frappe_docker`.

 ## Setup Traefik